fadado/jqt/docs/content/data.md

 Additional JSON files can be provided and are merged with front matter metadata to be the `jq` input in the render stage.
-The files are preprocessed using [GPP][GPP], and all the expected options in a macro processor are available, like defining new macros, include other files, etc.
+The files are preprocessed using [GPP][GPP], and all the expected options in a preprocessor are available, like defining new macros, include other files, etc.

 #### Macro calls